 Driving in Costa Rica

+Driving one’s own vehicle is a convenient way to get around Costa Rica, as it allows expats to explore far and wide and on their own time.
+That said, those who decide to drive should do so with caution.
 Road infrastructure in many parts of Costa Rica has been poorly developed.
 Roads are often unpaved and potholes are common.
-Streets tend to be incredibly narrow and signage is not always clear.
-Local driving behaviour can be erratic, so it is important to be alert at all times and drive defensively.
+Streets tend to be incredibly narrow and signage isn't always clear.
+Local driving behaviour can be erratic, so it's important to be alert at all times and drive defensively.

 Domestic flights in Costa Rica